faimi-workshop/faimi-workshop.github.io/2023-miccai/index.md

 <p style="text-align: center;"><b>FAIMI: The MICCAI 2023 Workshop on Fairness of AI in Medical Imaging</b>.</p>

-Over the past several years, research on fairness, equity, and accountability in the context of machine learning has extensively demonstrated ethical risks in the deployment of machine learning systems in critical infrastructure, such as medical imaging.
+<p style="text-align: justify">Over the past several years, research on fairness, equity, and accountability in the context of machine learning has extensively demonstrated ethical risks in the deployment of machine learning systems in critical infrastructure, such as medical imaging.
 The FAIMI workshop aims to encourage and emphasize research on and discussion of fairness of AI within the medical imaging domain.
 We therefore invite the submission of papers, which will be selected for oral or poster presentation at the workshop.
-Topics include but are not limited to:
+Topics include but are not limited to:</p>
 - Case studies providing evidence of and/or addressing bias in medical imaging
 - Algorithmic fairness in medical imaging
 - Methods for measuring/evaluating bias in medical imaging